READY-MADE HOUSE PLANS SHIPPED FAST AND FREE

 This new, innovative ENERGY STAR® house plan features a 6' x 13' greenhouse to make gardening enjoyable and convenient.

 Next, you'll want to test the soil to determine if it's mostly clay, sand or a sandy loam.
 The latter is the best.
 If you pick up a handful of dirt and squeeze it in a ball and it crumbles when you let it go then you've got sandy loam.
-Knowing soil PH is important, as different types of plants prefer different PH levels.
-If you're not sure you should have it tested at a local laboratory or purchase a soil test kit (around $20).
-Better kits will also test for major nutrients like nitrogen, potassium and potash.
+If you're not sure you should have it tested at a local laboratory or purchase a soil test kit (around $75).
+You should also have your soil tested for proper pH levels and major nutrients like nitrogen, potassium and potash.

 If you're stuck with a predominantly sandy or clay soil, you have several options to improve your soil — bring in some topsoil, amend the soil with organic compost or design a raised bed garden.
 It may take a few seasons to improve the quality of your soil, so be patient.